 - Schedule your trip in advance.
 In most countries bus routes are operated by multiple companies, with various destinations, time schedules and fares.
 Be prepared to spend some time with checking several websites run by the bus companies to find the options that fit the best with your plans.
 Good news is, that there are more and more bus search engines that are essential tools if you are planning to cross multiple countries.
 You’ll find a few relevant links below this section.

 - Learn to navigate through domestic bus operators’ websites.
 While the situation has got better over the last years, yet, these websites aren’t very user friendly and sometimes it’s quite challenging to find the right information about prices and routes and time tables (especially if you don’t speak a local language and the information available in English is scarce).
 If it’s feasible try personally go to the bus station and ask.
 Pro tip: use google translate and show a translated version of your request to the person in the information booth.
 Enable speech to text, so you can translate their answer. (don’t forget to ask permission first)

 - Make a plan-B. Especially, when you travel to remote areas it can often happen that your arrival will be delayed and you’d miss the connection and would be stuck somewhere away from your original destination for a few hours, in extreme cases even for a full day.
 Check for emergency accommodation options in the transition town or village (in case you have to stay overnight) or plan a short sightseeing trip during your layover and have fun while you are waiting.
 Unfortunately, bus stations are usually closed

 Bus search engines

-Bus search engines like:
+Bus search engines around the world:

 - CheckMyBus (International)